jplorg/jpl/ROADMAP.md

 - highlightLocation does not handle unicode codepoints and \r\n correctly
 - also the template function specifies that it looks at unicode codepoints but doesn't
-- because of that, the whole codebase should be checked for wrong unicode usage
+- because of that, the whole codebase should be checked for wrong unicode usage -> template also doesn't handle this correctly (substring)

 ## Cross compatibility